Get Slimmer Contours with Surgical Fat Reduction in St. Louis

 To view before-and-after photos of liposuction results, click here.

 Abdominoplasty (tummy tuck).
-Frequently, patients wishing to improve the contour of their abdomen debate between a tummy tuck and liposuction.
-Some individuals can be candidates for either procedure, depending on their goals and the state of their belly.
-An abdominoplasty is best for people with loose skin and lack of abdominal muscle tone who have undergone significant weight loss or for women who are dissatisfied with their shape after having had children and are looking for a so-called "Mommy Makeover" tend to make excellent candidates.
-For these people, the abdominoplasty can be an ideal procedure for contouring the abdomen and is complemented by reducing fat on the sides, bra strap roll region, and thighs.
+Frequently, patients who want to improve the contour of their abdomen debate between liposuction and an abdominoplasty (tummy tuck).
+Some people can be candidates for either procedure, depending on their goals and the state of their belly.
+An abdominoplasty is best for people with loose skin and lack of abdominal muscle tone—especially those who have undergone significant weight loss.
+Women who are dissatisfied with their shape after having had children and are looking for a so-called "Mommy Makeover" tend to make excellent candidates.
+For these people, the abdominoplasty can be an ideal procedure for contouring the abdomen.
+These changes are complemented by surgical fat reduction of the sides, bra strap roll region, and the thighs.

 Short-scar facelift surgery.
-These procedures can be performed with the patient awake in the office or under general anesthesia and are designed to rejuvenate loose tissues in the lower two thirds of the face, from the jawline to the upper cheek.
+This procedure can be performed with the patient awake in the office or under general anesthesia and is designed to rejuvenate loose tissues in the lower two thirds of the face, from the jawline to the upper cheek.
 Combined with SMART liposuction of the neck, these procedures can effectively rejuvenate the neck and face without the patient undergoing a standard facelift.

 Fat grafting.
-The fat that is removed via certain surgical procedures can be re-injected to replace lost volume in the face, including the lower cheekbone area, the folds between the cheeks and the upper lips, and between the jowl and the chin.
+The fat that is removed during a liposuction procedure can be re-injected to replace lost volume in the face, including the lower cheekbone area, the folds between the cheeks and the upper lips, and between the jowl and the chin.
 The fat can also be used to correct other depressions or divots from previous surgery or injury.
 Only certain techniques can be used for this procedure, since the fat cells have to be whole—as in fully intact and alive—in order to function properly once grafted.